MrMoonKr/n-body-simulator/README.md

 ## Project Description

-N-Body Simulator is simple web page that uses JavaScript and Three.js to render a 3D simulation of the motion of pointlike bodies taking into account the gravitational interaction between them.
+N-Body Simulator is a simple web page that uses JavaScript and Three.js to render a 3D simulation of the motion of pointlike bodies taking into account the gravitational interaction between them.

 There are several ways to initialize a simulation: